 - A U.S. citizen or permanent resident.

-- A graduate with a four-year undergraduate and/or graduate degree from a Title IV accredited institution.
+- A graduate with a four-year undergraduate and/or graduate degree from a Title IV accredited institution, or in your final term preceding graduation.

-If you’re currently pursuing an associate degree, you may also be eligible to refinance if you’re either enrolled in the final term of the program with an offer of employment or if you’ve graduated with an associate degree in an eligible program and are employed.
+If you’re currently pursuing an associate degree, you may also be eligible to refinance if you’re either enrolled in the final term of the program with an offer of employment in your field of study or if you’ve graduated with an associate degree in an eligible health care program and have been employed for at least 12 months in your field of study.

 Who is this loan good for?